-- Ensuring that communication methods are effective, and that Councillors and officers are clear about their roles with regard to community engagement. - Encouraging, collecting and evaluating the views and experiences of communities, citizens, service users and organisations of different backgrounds including reference to future needs. - Implementing effective feedback mechanisms to demonstrate how views have been taken into account. - Balancing feedback from more active stakeholder groups with other stakeholder groups to ensure inclusivity. - Taking account of the interests of future generations of tax payers and service users.
+- Encouraging, collecting and evaluating the views and experiences of communities, citizens, service users and organisations of different backgrounds including reference to future needs. - Implementing effective feedback mechanisms to demonstrate how views have been taken into account. - Balancing feedback from more active stakeholder groups with other stakeholder groups to ensure inclusivity. - Taking account of the interests of future generations of tax payers and service users.

-- Members at a pre-advertised time and place so that the public and/or other Councillors of the council can attend.
-Decisions are only made in private if a report contains exempt information as defined by Schedule 12A of the Local Government Act 1972, as amended by the Local Government (Access to Information) (Variation) Order 2006. - The Freedom of Information policy and Publication Scheme provide details of information that is publicly accessible. - Council's compliance with the data transparency agenda includes publication of all expenditure in excess of £500 and all spend on procurement cards. - Sandwell Trends provides data, intelligence and analysis of the people and places of Sandwell to inform decision making - The council has protocol and procedure in place in line with the Localism Act 2011 for dealing with requests in relation to assets of community value. - The Sandwell Vision 2030, Corporate Plan and Medium Term Financial Strategy set out the council's ambitions and plans, to achieve our vision. - Communication with officers through team briefs, staff surveys, the intranet, social media, newsletters, blogs, manager briefings and staff conferences. - Communication with representative bodies is conducted through the service area Joint Consultative Committees and the corporate Joint Consultative Panel. - The council is an Investors in People silver accredited organisation which confirms our commitment to supporting and developing our teams to deliver the best services for Sandwell. - The council website hosts a database of issues where we actively engage in public consultation. - The council consults with targeted stakeholders for specific projects using a variety of different consultation tools.

-- The MySandwell account allows residents to request services, report problems and track any enquiries they put in to the council - Improving resource use through effective business planning and appropriate application of techniques such as benchmarking and other approaches in order to determine how resources are allocated to achieve outcomes effectively and efficiently. - The council undertakes Equality Impact Assessments on issues that will affect our community.
+- Council's compliance with the data transparency agenda includes publication of all expenditure in excess of £500 and all spend on procurement cards. - Sandwell Trends provides data, intelligence and analysis of the people and places of Sandwell to inform decision making - The council has protocol and procedure in place in line with the Localism Act 2011 for dealing with requests in relation to assets of community value. - The Sandwell Vision 2030, Corporate Plan and Medium Term Financial Strategy set out the council's ambitions and plans, to achieve our vision. - Communication with officers through team briefs, staff surveys, the intranet, social media, newsletters, blogs, manager briefings and staff conferences. - Communication with representative bodies is conducted through the service area Joint Consultative Committees and the corporate Joint Consultative Panel. - The council website hosts a database of issues where we actively engage in public consultation. - The council consults with targeted stakeholders for specific projects using a variety of different consultation tools. - The MySandwell account allows residents to request services, report problems and track any enquiries they put in to the council.
+A mobile app has been developed to heighten public access to the Council - Improving resource use through effective business planning and appropriate application of techniques such as benchmarking and other approaches in order to determine how resources are allocated to achieve outcomes effectively and efficiently. - The council undertakes Equality Impact Assessments on issues that will affect our community.